aatxe/irc/CONTRIBUTING.md

 * Make sure you have a [GitHub account](https://github.com/signup/free).
 * Fork the repository on GitHub.

+## Finding Something to Do

+There will almost certainly be issues open on the irc crate at all times.
+These are a good place to start if you don't have anything pressing on your mind that you'd like to see.
+If you need or would like mentoring instructions on any issue, please ping @aatxe, and he will do his best to provide them in a timely fashion.
+If instead you have your own idea and would like mentoring or feedback, you should open a new issue and mention such a desire.

 ## Making Changes

 * Create a topic branch from where you want to base your work.